 This new housing, like recent additions, offers occupant-friendly designs and modern features.
 It is located within the Mountain Lodge campus that provides workers pedestrian access to the Resort for convenience, quality of life, and will not burden transportation infrastructure.

 For more than 25 years, Big Sky Resort has been committed to accommodating seasonal workers by constructing, acquiring, and expanding housing campuses in the Big Sky community without relying on public funds.

 Big Sky Resort will construct over 250 new parking spaces for the 2019-2020 ski season.
 The new parking spaces are phase one of a long-term parking plan to add over 500 parking spaces near the ski slopes.

 This new parking will be located in Mountain Village, east of the current parking, located downhill from the existing lot.
 Skiers will have a choice of walking the short distance to the slopes or taking the parking shuttle system.

 Additionally, Big Sky Resort will increase shuttle capacity by 50 percent in conjunction with the parking expansion.

 Swift Current 6

-Big Sky Resort has announced the installation of a major new chairlift, Swift Current 6, for the 2020-2021 season.
+Big Sky Resort has announced the installation of a major new chairlift, Swift Current 6.
 This new D-Line, six-person, high-speed chair with a signature Big Sky Blue Bubble and ultrawide heated seats will also become the fastest six-person chairlift in North America.
 Swift Current 6 is the resort's next step in creating the most technologically-advanced lift network in North America, a key pillar of the Big Sky 2025 vision.

 Huntley Lodge Remodel